TypeFox/oct-playground-demo/documentation/demo-scenario.md

 }
 ```

- - **You:** "What's 'applySeasonalToBaseOnly'?"
+ - **Sta:** "What's 'applySeasonalToBaseOnly'?"

- - **Jan:** "That's the rule we decided earlier—seasonal multiplier only applies to the base discount, not the tier bonuses."
+ - **Dev:** "That's the rule we decided earlier—seasonal multiplier only applies to the base discount, not the tier bonuses."

- - **You:** "Oh right!
+ - **Sta:** "Oh right!
 Yeah, that's important to document.
 This looks good!"

 Value shown:
 - Complex nested configuration requires careful structuring